Elastic limit

 The study of the elastic limit is often coupled with other mechanical or thermal analyses to fully characterize the behavior of the material:

-- Melt Flow Index (MFI) to relate polymer viscosity to its mechanical properties,
+- Melt flow index (MFI) to link polymer viscosity to its mechanical properties,

-- FTIR infrared spectroscopy to check chemical composition,
+- FTIR infrared spectroscopy to verify chemical composition,

 - Accelerated aging test to observe the evolution of mechanical properties over time.

-These combined approaches provide a complete characterization of the material , from its molecular structure to its final mechanical performance.
+These combined approaches offer a complete characterization of the material , from its molecular structure to its final mechanical performance.

 YesWeLab Services

-YesWeLab provides a network of ISO 17025 and/or COFRAC , specialized in mechanical and rheological testing .
+YesWeLab provides access to a network of partner laboratories accredited to ISO 17025 and/or COFRAC , specializing in mechanical and rheological testing .

-Our experts define the experimental protocol adapted to your matrix (plastic, metal, composite, biopolymer) and interpret the results according to regulatory and industrial requirements.
+Our experts define the experimental protocol best suited to your matrix (plastic, metal, composite, biopolymer) and interpret the results according to regulatory and industrial requirements.

-Since 2020, YesWeLab has been supporting players in the packaging, polymers and technical materials sectors in their resistance and mechanical performance studies.
+Since 2020, YesWeLab has been supporting players in the packaging, polymer, and technical materials sectors with their strength and mechanical performance studies.

-To obtain a quote or a personalized analysis solution, contact our scientific team today.
+To obtain a quote or a customized analysis solution, contact our scientific team now.

 Other analyses we perform